 What does a Red Osmanthus Blossom Symbolize?

 Red is indeed a very powerful color in Chinese tradition and Feng Shui.
-A red Osmanthus flower is symbolic of protection – not only from evil and darkness but most especially from bad luck!
+A red osmanthus flower is symbolic of protection – not only from evil and darkness but most especially from bad luck!

 What does an Orange Osmanthus Floret Represent?